abometon/abometon/README.md

 ## Hi there 👋
 ### Trained as a Data Analytics student at [GammaTechSchool][GammaTechSchool] and trying to do my best.
+### I am currently training a search engine for Mutua Madrileña and providing back-end development training.
 ### 💥🧠🔧 Under construction...
 New projects coming soon 🔧🧠💥

 - 🔭 I’m currently working on [Belladonna Club][Belladonna]
-- 🌱 Nowadays I'm teaching SQL, Looker, Python...
+- 🌱 Nowadays I'm teaching SQL, Looker, Python, Java, Spring Boot...
 - 💜 Loving music, learning, dance, and tasty food
 - ⚡ Fun fact: when my code not works I need coffee